AlexLiu223/USLICENSE/readme.md

-# Project Name
+# Identify the State of US using licenses

- Add short description of project here >
+ This project is created in
 ![add image descrition here](direct image link here)

 ## The Algorithm